bon-cdp/ems-dem/README.md

 # EMS-DEM

-**ROCm-Accelerated Discrete Element Method for Bulk Material Handling**
+**ROCm-Accelerated Discrete Element Method for Bulk Material Handling** rocm maybe not required, but a part of the bigger finetoo project im working on - https://docs.google.com/document/d/15P4b0tUrXnWHMnnZTht2m1aXPjktOb4J83BGHysybPo/edit?tab=t.0 -

+hopefully we will build claude code for engineering analysis and design

 A high-performance DEM simulator designed for industrial bulk materials applications including:
 - Conveyor transfer chutes